-

 Conclusion

-VHD and its successor VHDX are disk image file formats keeping the whole contents of a computer’s hard drive.
-VHD and VHDX are the native file formats of Microsoft Hyper-V that store files, sectors, disk partitions, OS installation, etc., which, share common and differences in some ways.
+VHD (Virtual Hard Disk) and VHDX are disk image formats used to store the contents of a virtual machine’s hard drive.
+They are the native virtual disk formats for Microsoft Hyper-V, enabling the storage of operating systems, applications, and data within virtual environments.
 In this blog, we’re going to explore and find out what are they, how they differ from each other, and how to work with them.

 The Virtual Hard Disk (VHD) is a virtual machine publicly-available image format working as the physical hard disk.
 Developed by Connectix, the format was used in Microsoft hypervisor later because of the acquisition in 2003.